Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Privacy Analysis

 Since the external eavesdropper can capture all transmitted information, all terms in the right sides of \eqref{Eq:23} and \eqref{Eq:28} can be accessed by the external eavesdropper.
-Then, using $y_i\left( 0 \right)=1$ and \eqref{Eq:23}, agent $j$ can capture $y_i\left( k \right)$ for all $k$.
-Further, since $C_{ij}^{1}\left( k \right) =C_{ij}^{2}\left( k \right)$ for $k\ge K+1$, $x_i\left( k \right)$ can be inferred correctly by agent $j$ using
+Then, using $y_i( 0 )=1$ and \eqref{Eq:23}, agent $j$ can capture $y_i( k )$ for all $k$.
+Further, since $C_{ij}^{1}( k ) =C_{ij}^{2}( k )$ for $k\ge K+1$, $x_i( k )$ can be inferred correctly by agent $j$ using

-Making use of \eqref{Eq:28}, the desired initial value $x_i\left( 0 \right) =x_{i}^{0}$ is inferred. \end{proof} \end{corollary}
+Making use of \eqref{Eq:28}, the desired initial value $x_i( 0 ) =x_{i}^{0}$ is inferred. \end{proof} \end{corollary}

-\begin{remark} According to the discussions above, it is evident that the first $K$-step perturbations are crucial for preserving privacy against honest-but-curious attacks, while the time-varying parameter $\sigma \left( t \right)$ is pivotal in protecting privacy from eavesdropping attacks. \end{remark}
+\begin{remark} According to the discussions above, it is evident that the first $K$-step perturbations are crucial for preserving privacy against honest-but-curious attacks, while the time-varying parameter $\sigma ( t )$ is pivotal in protecting privacy from eavesdropping attacks.
+Note that we only require that $\sigma ( 0 )$ is agnostic to the eavesdropper.
+Although this requirement is extremely stringent in practice, it still has some developmental significance.
+Specifically, due to the arbitrariness of $\sigma ( 0 )$, we can mask only $\sigma ( 0 )$ by some privacy-preserving techniques such as encryption and obfuscation.
+Since these techniques act only on $\sigma ( 0 )$, they do not impact the convergence of the algorithm. \end{remark}

 \begin{remark} Theorem 1 states that the randomness of embeddings in the first $K$ iterations has no impact on the consensus performance.
 Besides, from the privacy analysis, we can see that only changing the mixing weights and auxiliary parameter at the iteration $k=0$ is enough to mask the initial values.
-That is, we can make the proposed algorithm protect the initial value $x_i\left( 0 \right)$ by simply embedding randomness to $\mathbf{C}_1\left( 0 \right)$ (i.e., setting $K=1$).
-Here, our consideration of $K \ge 1$ is to preserve more intermediate states $x_i\left( k \right)$, but this also delays the consensus process, see Figs. 6 and 7.
+That is, we can make Algorithm 2 protect the initial value $x_i( 0 )$ by simply embedding randomness to $\mathbf{C}_1( 0 )$ (i.e., setting $K=1$).
+Here, our consideration of $K \ge 1$ is to preserve more intermediate states $x_i( k )$, but this also delays the consensus process, see Fig. 3.
 Therefore, if the intermediate states are not information of privacy concern, we directly set $K = 1$ to obtain the best convergence performance. \end{remark}